 Hello!
 I'm Stephen James, a Computer Science major (sophomore) at UB.
 I have some experience with web development and cybersecurity, and have served as a teaching assistant and tutor for a few Computer Science and Mathematics classes.
 Outside of Computer Science, I can say that I'm an aviation enthusiast, and I generally enjoy travelling by air (even though I don't get to do it as frequently as I'd like).

-Here's some of what I've been doing throughout the semester (Spring 2017):
+Here's some of what I did last semester (Spring 2017):

 - BrickHack 3

 - Northeast Collegiate Cyber Defense Competition (NECCDC 2017) (placed third in the region; see article)

 I spent my summer as an Engineering Practicum Intern at Google on an engineering productivity team within Ads.
 I worked on a full-stack web application (using Java and Angular Dart) that served as an interface to a sandbox management tool that, among other things, greatly reduced the time taken for running integration tests and made the results more reliable and consistent.

 The majority of my time was spend on facilitating a way for users to graphically create and/edit sandbox configurations, reducing the need for them to be familiar with the associated configuration languages.